afedorov3/imVPM/README.md

 Recording formats supported:
 WAV
 Playback formats supported:
-WAV MP3 OGG FLAC OPUS
+WAV MP3 OGG-Vorbis FLAC OPUS
 Default recording path is home directory, you could change it in the settings.

 The program saves it's configuration to %APPDATA%\imvpmrc on Windows and ~/.config/imvpmrc on Linux.